spencer-loggia/neurotools/README.md

 - `embed` contains (vaguely) sklearn style classes for dimensionality reduction / visualization
   - Includes a Multidimmensional Scaling Tool and a full implimentation of Sparse Supervised Embedding.

-## Running Searchlight Simulator example notebook
-- In the REPO_ROOT directory, with your conda environment ENV_NAME activated, run `jupyter notebook`.
-This should open and interactive session in your defualt web browser.
-- Navigate to `examples` and open the `searchlight_simulation.ipynb` file.
-- You can run through the cells for a quick tutorial on using the layered searchlight model and the MDS tool.